pxlvre/gramr/README.md

 # ⚔️ Nothung

-> The legendary sword that reforges smart contracts
+> The legendary sword that forges smart contracts

 A toolkit for scaffolding OpenZeppelin-powered Solidity smart contracts, tests, and deployment scripts in Foundry projects.